-Launched in the fall of 2012, Wildsam is a series of American field guides, small books with a lot of soul, packed with local lore, interviews, a cultural almanac, vignetted memoirs, a best-of list, hand-drawn maps, and much more.
-Our books are equal parts travel guide and tribute, for both weekender and native alike.
+Launched in the fall of 2012, Wildsam is a series of American field guides, small books with a lot of soul, packed with local lore, interviews, memoir, hand-drawn maps, personal essays and more.
+Equal parts travel guide and tribute, the field guides suit both weekender and native.

-We often come back to a phrase written by John Steinbeck when thinking 'about' Wildsam.
+We often come back to a single sentence when thinking about the beginnings of Wildsam.
 "And the world was peopled with wonders."
-If you have not read East of Eden, the scene's gist is this: an Irishman settles with his sprawling family on a dried-up spread in the Salinas Valley.
+If you've not read Steinbeck's East of Eden, the scene's gist is this: an Irishman settles with his sprawling family on a dried-up spread in the Salinas Valley.
 One day, out digging a well with his two sons, the men hit a quarry of unfamiliar black rock.
 One son thinks it might be a buried locomotive.
 The other, some valuable ore.
 The father, Sam, thinking he might be looking at a fallen meteor, gets what Steinbeck describes as "that joyous faraway look" on his face.
-It is the very best description of curiosity in American letters, I think.
+We can't imagine a better description of curiosity.

 We believe Steinbeck's words to be as true as the ground we walk on.
-And we make our field guides in hopes of populating their pages with those buried joys.
+And we think knowing what's in that ground matters.
+We make our field guides in hopes of populating their pages with those buried joys.

-Our second field guide - Austin, Texas - will launch in May 2013.
+Our third field guide - San Francisco - will launch on November 20, 2013.

 * * *

 About the editor.
 My name is Taylor Bruce.
 I've spent the better part of ten years writing for magazines.
 Men's Journal, Budget Travel, Southern Living, Oxford American, Paste, Travel + Leisure, National Geographic Adventure, and a few others.
-My favorite place in Nashville is either the Station Inn or a rope swing on the Harpeth River.
-Today, I live in New York with my wife, Robin, and our big white dog, Coop.
+Today, I live in Austin with my wife, Robin, and our dog, Coop.

 To read an interview about Wildsam on Martha Stewart's American Made blog, click here.